anitvam/acsos-2025-vessels-network-slides/content/_index.md

 ---

 ## Conclusion
-Source code for executing and reproducing experiments is freely available on GitHub under permissive license.
+Source code for executing and reproducing experiments is freely available on *GitHub* under a permissive license.

 <img src="images/qr.png" />